The design and build of a £36m emergency department and assessment centre for Frimley Health NHS Foundation Trust.

 Kier worked closely with FHFT throughout the P21+ design and delivery process, ensuring that all critical milestones were met.
 The new centre was located at the front of site, adjacent to the main entrance and a busy public car park, which required a well managed logistical management plan throughout the construction phase whilst the hospital remained fully operational.

-Opened in March 2019, the new Wexham Park Emergency Assessment Centre (EAC) is split over four floors, the 9,300m² facility was split as below:
+Opened in March 2019, the new Wexham Park Emergency Assessment Centre (EAC) is split over four floors:

 Ground floor – The new emergency department (ED), which is one-third larger than the old ED including 30 single 'majors' rooms, eight resus rooms and 10 assessment rooms, as well as separate children's and minor’s areas.